-This course focuses on the fundamental concepts necessary for real world design of microwave circuits and components.
+This course focuses on the fundamental concepts necessary for real world designs of microwave circuits and components.
 It aims to establish necessary design methodologies and introduce essential tools for engineering development related but not limited to microwave engineering.
-Using Maxwell's equations as the basis, this course will introduce the transmission line theory, network parameters, Smith chart, and thereby developed matching techniques.
-Waveguide modes will be derived from wave equations to establish the important waveguide concept.
-Important microwave circuit and component, such as couplers and filters, will be discussed based on learned technologies in the course.
-Antenna and microwave system analysis will be briefly discussed at the end of the course to establish a complete microwave transceiver system which could serve as the foundation of broad applications.
+Using Maxwell's equations as the basis, this course will introduce the transmission line theory, waveguides, network parameters, antenna theory, impedance matching methods, and filter design methodologies.
+Waveguide modes will be derived from wave equations to establish the waveguide concept.
+Important microwave circuit and components, such as couplers and filters, will be discussed based on learned technologies in the course.
+Antenna and microwave system analysis will be briefly discussed to establish a complete microwave transceiver system that could serve as the foundation of communication system applications.

-Pre-requisite: ELEC2242 Introduction to electromagnetic waves and fields or ELEC3247 Engineering electromagnetism Mutually exclusive with ELEC3221 Assessment: 60% continuous assessment, 40% examination
+Pre-requisite: ELEC2242 Introduction to electromagnetic waves and fields or ELEC3247 Engineering electromagnetism Mutually exclusive with ELEC3221 Assessment: 30% continuous assessment, 30% practical work, 40% examination